SQMS Center

 Thrust: Technology, Science, Ecosystem

-Grassellino is a fellow of the American Physical Society and the recipient of numerous awards for her pioneering contributions to SRF technology, including the 2017 Presidential Early Career Award, the 2017 Frank Sacherer Prize of the European Physical Society, the 2016 IEEE PAST Award, the 2016 USPAS prize, a DOE Early Career Award and the New Horizons in Physics Prize by the Breakthrough Foundation.
+Grassellino is a fellow of the American Physical Society and the recipient of numerous awards for her pioneering contributions to SRF technology, including the 2024 Bellisario Award, the 2023 New Horizon in Physics Breakthrough Prize, the 2017 Presidential Early Career Award, the 2017 Frank Sacherer Prize of the European Physical Society, the 2016 IEEE Particle Accelerator Science and Technology Award, the 2016 USPAS prize, a DOE Early Career Award.
+In 2024 she was bestowed the honor of Knight of the Order of the Merit of the Italian Republic by the Italian President Mattarella.
 She holds a Ph.D. in physics from the University of Pennsylvania and a master’s of electronic engineering from the University of Pisa, Italy.